-When Pin 6 is disconnected from input return, the converter will restart in the soft-start mode.
+When Pin 6 is disconnected from input return, the converter will restart in the soft-start mode (15 ms max before the converter is fully on).
 Pin 6 must be kept low for at least 2 milliseconds to initiate a full soft start.
 Shorter off times will result in a partial soft start.
-Figure 31 shows the input characteristics of Pin 6.
+Figure 23 shows the input characteristics of Pin 6.

-Figure 31.
+Figure 23.
 Input Characteristics of Pin 6 When Pulled Low